-Here at Four Pillars Gin we know that, as well as being young (we just turned three) and small (we’ve grown so fast, but remain a tiny part of the huge global gin market), we’re also very, very lucky.
+Here at Four Pillars Gin we know that, as well as being young (we just turned four) and small (we’ve grown so fast, but remain a tiny part of the huge global gin market), we’re also very, very lucky.

 We’re lucky as a business, and have benefitted from the support of the most extraordinary communities… from our local Yarra Valley friends to gin lovers around Australia and around the world.

 And we’re lucky as individuals, particularly us three founders who, supported by the world’s greatest group of staff and a bunch of friends who’ve believed and invested in us, have been allowed to pursue a dream that has proved to be enormous fun along the way.

 So as we turn four years old, and as we did in 2016 on our third birthday, the first weekend of December will be our birthday and annual community weekend.

 We’ve established something we’re calling the Four Pillars of the Community, and it’s about supporting four cause areas that mean a lot to us.
 Some of these areas matter to all of us as a business, and others are much more meaningful to one of us.
 And no we’re not so self-indulgent to tell you why.
 Instead we’ll just tell you what they are: Local & Community; Alcohol & Education; Women & Mothers; and Children & Opportunities

 Each year we look for a variety of ways to support these cause areas.
 In fact we’re already doing it… over the past twelve months, we have provided prizes for countless fundraising raffles and auctions.
 But we always want, and need, to do more.